 Try a data visualisation tool.
 If the salesperson requires the ability to crunch numbers and share them in a straightforward, accessible way, then a business intelligence app should be the priority.

-The apps that can transform a mobile phone from a glorified Gameboy into a fully-functioning and purposeful business tool are merely a click away, with many providing free trials so that executives can sample their usefulness before making the commitment to buy.
+The apps that can transform a mobile phone from a glorified Gameboy into a fully-functioning and purposeful business tool are merely a click away (here are some of the best on iPhone), with many providing free trials so that executives can sample their usefulness before making the commitment to buy.

 It seems odd to be in permanent possession of a device that can help your job run smoother and use it purely for its basic functionality and to peruse cat pictures.
 This needn't be the case, and by adopting this approach sooner rather than later, the stronger the differentiation will be between you and your competing sales agent.